Fish tales: the history and physics of the goldfish

 Newton Lecture Theatre INB0114 in the Isaac Newton building, University of Lincoln

-This special Christmas lecture consists of two short parts of 25-30 minutes each with 20 minutes interval, during which a bar will be open where visitors can buy mulled or usual wine and soft drinks.
+Our last Christmas lecturer took place in 2019, before the COVID pandemic.
+We are very happy to be back.
+This special Christmas lecture consists of two short parts of 25-30 minutes each with 20-25 minutes interval, during which a bar will be open where visitors can buy mulled or usual wine and soft drinks (card payment only, no cash).
+The drinks can be pre-ordered before the lecture starts.
 After the second talk there will be some time for questions.

 Anna Marie Roos is a Professor of the history of science and medicine at the University of Lincoln.
 She has a B.A. in Molecular Biology, M.H. in Humanities and a Ph.D. in History from the University of Colorado (USA).
 She came to Lincoln in 2013 from the University of Oxford, where she was the Lister Research Fellow.
 Anna Marie is a Fellow of the Society of Antiquaries, a Fellow of the Linnean Society of London, and was a visiting fellow at All Souls College, Oxford.
 She is also editor of Notes and Records: The Royal Society Journal of the History of Science.
 Anna Marie studies the early Royal Society, as well as natural history, chemistry, and medicine in the seventeenth and eighteenth centuries.
 Her scientific and historical work has been featured in Nature News, Welcome History, the Guardian and the New York Times.